mozilla/DeepSpeech/README.md

 ## Data Augmentation or Pertubation

-Online Augmentation is a useful technique to for more generalization of machine learning models.
-Thus, a pre-processing pipeline with various augmentation techniques on audio data and also on spectrogram.
+Online Augmentation is a useful technique for better generalization of machine learning models.
+Thus, a pre-processing pipeline with various augmentation techniques on raw pcm data and spectrogram has been implemented.
+Refer `util/augumentation/README.md` for more information regarding augmentation.
-Full Documentation `util/augumentation/README.md`.
-By default augmentation is not enabled, to use this option use flag `--audio_augmentation_config_file="${pwd}/util/augmentation/conf/audio_augmentation.json` for audio augmentation and `--spectrum_augmentation_config_file="${pwd}/util/augmentation/conf/spectrum_augmentation.json`
+By default augmentation is not enabled, to use this option use flag `--audio_augmentation_config_file="./util/augmentation/conf/audio_augmentation.json` for audio augmentation and `--spectrum_augmentation_config_file="./util/augmentation/conf/spectrum_augmentation.json` for spectrogram augmentation.

 ## Contribution guidelines